z390development/z390/z390test/README.md

 ## Writing test cases

-The following is a basic test case that executes an assembly of a module in the z390 codebase and checks the return code.
+Module `TESTINS1.MLC` resides in the z390 tests subdirectory.
+The following is a basic test case that executes an assembly of the module and checks the return code.

 ```groovy
 import org.junit.jupiter.api.Test